 In a time of mounting threats such as shrinking budgets and climate change, cross-disciplinary collaboration is more important than ever to create thriving communities.
-This collaboration is a key tenant of the newly unveiled National Urban Forestry Ten Year Action Plan, facilitated by the National Urban and Community Forestry Advisory Council (NUCFAC) and the U.S. Forest Service.
-This plan is designed to catalyze new partnerships while guiding researchers, planners, and on-the-ground decision makers in growing the tree canopy where we live, work and play.
+This collaboration is a key tenant of the newly unveiled National Urban Forestry Ten-Year Action Plan, facilitated by the National Urban and Community Forestry Advisory Council (NUCFAC) and the U.S. Forest Service.
+This plan is designed to catalyze new partnerships while guiding researchers, planners, and on-the-ground decision-makers in growing the tree canopy where we live, work, and play.

 Thoughtful planning is a core component of maximizing the social and environmental benefits of urban and community forests.
-Integrating trees into planning processes for transportation, housing, and infrastructure at the local and regional scale maximizes co-benefits and makes best use of scarce financial and human capital resources.
+Integrating trees into planning processes for transportation, housing, and infrastructure at the local and regional scale maximizes co-benefits and makes the best use of scarce financial and human capital resources.

-Planners and urban foresters have long shared key objectives, including social justice, education, community resilience and implementing policies and ordinances that help communities retain a high quality of life for their residents.
+Planners and urban foresters have long shared key objectives, including social justice, education, community resilience, and implementing policies and ordinances that help communities retain a high quality of life for their residents.
 Over the past decade, planners and urban foresters have worked together in:

 - Promoting and advocating for diversity, equity, and leadership.
-Since 2007, the U.S. Forest Service, Davey Tree and other partners have supported underserved communities in assessing and planning for their urban tree canopy through the free i-Tree suite of tools.
+Since 2007, the U.S. Forest Service, Davey Tree, and other partners have supported underserved communities in assessing and planning for their urban tree canopy through the free i-Tree suite of tools.
 In addition, over the last 10 years 37 states have increased the number of communities with urban forestry staff, building capacity at the local level to care for our urban canopy;

 - Increasing awareness and capacity to include trees in community resilience planning.
-The U.S. Forest Service is working to support communities in assessing and planning for tree health in the face of natural disaster, working with partners to develop i-Tree storm which provides means for communities to assess widespread storm damage in a simple, credible, and efficient manner.
+The U.S. Forest Service is working to support communities in assessing and planning for tree health in the face of natural disasters, working with partners to develop i-Tree storm which provides means for communities to assess widespread storm damage in a simple, credible, and efficient manner.
 It is adaptable to various community types and sizes and information on the time and funds needed to mitigate storm damage.
-In addition, U.S. Forest Service personnel served as technical experts and reviewers for Housing and Urban Development’s recent National Disaster Resilience Competition, which granted nearly $1 billion to states and communities to grow their resilience through innovative strategies, including installation of green infrastructure and complete streets;
+In addition, U.S. Forest Service personnel served as technical experts and reviewers for Housing and Urban Development's recent National Disaster Resilience Competition, which granted nearly $1 billion to states and communities to grow their resilience through innovative strategies, including installation of green infrastructure and complete streets;

 - Developing educational campaigns like Project Learning Tree to change people's attitudes and behaviors towards urban and community forests.
 This program has provided environmental education activities focused on trees and forests to more than 200,000 educators, helping to educate pre-K–12 students about the importance and value of trees in our lives;